Enumeration of $S$-omino towers and row-convex $k$-omino towers: Abstract

 \section{Abstract}

-We first analyse a generalisation of domino towers that was proposed by Tricia M. Brown (J. Integer Seq.
-20.3 (2017), Art.
-17.3.1), which we call $S$-omino towers.
-We establish equations that the generating function must satisfy and then apply the Lagrange Inversion Formula to find a closed formula for the number of towers.
-We proceed by showing a bijection between a certain set of~$S$-omino towers and generalised Dyck paths.
-Finally, we consider the set of row-convex $k$-omino towers, introduced by Brown, and calculate an exact generating function.
+We first enumerate a generalization of domino towers that was proposed by Tricia M.\ Brown (J.\ Integer Seq.\ 20 (2017)), which we call S-omino towers.
+We establish equations that the generating function must satisfy and then apply the Lagrange inversion formula to find a closed formula for the number of towers.
+We also show a connection to generalized Dyck paths and provide an explicit bijection.
+Finally, we consider the set of row-convex k-omino towers, introduced by Brown, and calculate an exact generating function.